bboudre/SC-Project-Site/testreport.md

 ### User Stories
 1. Freshman student at NMSU: Accepted
-Acceptance Test: Perform the task of having the user input.
+- Acceptance Test: Perform the task of having the user input.
 Then seamlessly translate to the in-app navigation to the parking spot.

-2. Senior student at NMSU with some development knowledge: In-Progress Acceptance Test: Seamless use of the app running and use.
+2. Senior student at NMSU with some development knowledge: In-Progress
+- Acceptance Test: Seamless use of the app running and use.
 It updates at least every time the user requests or automatically.

 3. Professor at NMSU: In-Progress
-Acceptance Test: An app that runs flawlessly and is consistent in its operation.
+- Acceptance Test: An app that runs flawlessly and is consistent in its operation.

-4. Sophomore purchased a commuter permit: Accepted Acceptance Test: Perform the task of having the user input.
+4. Sophomore purchased a commuter permit: Accepted
+- Acceptance Test: Perform the task of having the user input.
 The needed input, and then seamlessly translate to the in-app navigation.

-5. Easy accessibility and navigation: Accepted Acceptance Test: Find parking and access the map fast.
+5. Easy accessibility and navigation: Accepted
+- Acceptance Test: Find parking and access the map fast.

+6. Route user location to destination: Accepted
+- Acceptance Test: App updates in realtime giving route on screen

+7. Search for destination using MapKit: Accepted
+- Acceptance Test: App updates in realtime autocompleting

+8. Update parking lots with available parking: In-Progress
+- Acceptance Test: App updates in realtime with correct information